hackware1993/Flutter_PVState/README.md

 Direct access to state is the bottom line, indirect access such as controller.something is completely unacceptable.

+**I have developed the world's fastest general purpose sorting algorithm, which is on average 3 times faster than Quicksort and up to 20 times faster**, [ChenSort](https://github.com/hackware1993/ChenSort)

 ## Getting Started

 ![effect.gif](https://github.com/hackware1993/Flutter_PVState/blob/master/effect.gif?raw=true)